Mastering Bold in LaTeX Math Mode: A thorough look

 Advanced Techniques and Best Practices

 - Selective Bolding: Combine commands to bold specific parts of complex equations.
-For example, you could bold specific variables while leaving other elements in their standard style.
+As an example, you could bold specific variables while leaving other elements in their standard style.

 - Consistency is Key: Choose a single method and stick with it throughout your document.
 Inconsistent bolding can be distracting and unprofessional.